cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 The cost for permitting an interior remodeling project starts at $200 and goes up depending on your project's specific needs.
 This includes the plan review, the permit itself, your inspections, and fees.

-There will be additional charges if your project requires a trade permit, like an electrical or plumbing permit, if you are building near a tree, or if your home is in a historic neighborhood.
-Your reviewer can explain the costs during your in-person consultation.
+There are additional fees if you are building near a tree, need a trade permit, or if your home is in a historic neighborhood.
+Your reviewer can explain the costs during your consultation.

 ### Express permits